 - Complete an advanced policy course with opportunity for application of integrated health policy and service delivery (1 credit)

-- Complete Area Health Education Center (AHEC) certificate program and Qualified Mental Health Professions (QMHP) certification
+- Complete Area Health Education Center (AHEC) certificate program and Qualified Mental Health Professions (QMHP) certification (Some hours to complete these certification are incorporated into field hours)

 - Complete field practicum in a medically underserved and high need area.
 Field practicum will require in-person, onsite field attendance.